 At the beginning of the COVID-19 pandemic, we recognized changes would need to be made in our care of families.

-As of March 13, 2021, we are now permitted to have two cohorts of 50 attend funeral services.
+As of April 13, 2021, we are now permitted to have two cohorts of 50 attend funeral services.
 The Chief Public Health Office information regarding these measures and other guidance around visitation and funerals, may be found here.
 As funeral service professionals, we strictly adhere to these guidelines to protect our communities and staff.

 adopted new ways of meeting with families to make arrangements and to connect